10th Illinois Cavalry Regiment

 The 10th Regiment Illinois Volunteer Cavalry, known informally as "Lincoln's Own", was a cavalry regiment that served in the Union Army during the American Civil War.

 Service in the War

-The 10th Illinois Cavalry was mustered into service at Camp Butler, Illinois on November 25, 1861.
-In January 1862, the regiment moved to Quincy, Illinois, where they underwent additional training.
+The 10th Illinois Cavalry was mustered in for 3 years' service at Camp Butler, Illinois on November 25, 1861.
+In January 1862, the regiment moved to Quincy, where they underwent additional training.
 In December 1862, the unit saw its first major action, outside Prairie Grove, Arkansas.
-Some member battalions of the 10th aided with the taking of Little Rock and Arkansas Post the following summer.
+Some member battalions of the 10th aided with the taking of Arkansas Post and Little Rock the following summer.

 Members of the regiment were required to obtain their own mounts, which were owned by the individual members until 1864, when the government bought them from the men.

-The regiment was disbanded on November 22, 1865, with members receiving their final pay and discharge at Camp Butler on January 6, 1866.
+The personnel of the 10th Regiment were reorganized into nine companies in January 1865, and consolidated with the 15th Regiment Illinois Volunteer Cavalry (which had reorganized into three companies).
+The 10th Regiment, Illinois Volunteer Cavalry (Consolidated) mustered out on November 22, 1865, with members receiving their final pay and discharge on January 6, 1866, at Camp Butler.

 Post war activities

 The regiment was ordered into New Orleans in a police action following the assassination of Abraham Lincoln in April 1865.
 The regiment spent much of the latter part of that year fighting Native Americans outside San Antonio, Texas.